The ultimate guide to keeping your kids safe during summer

 Playgrounds can give kids the opportunity to use their imagination, socialise, and get in some physical activity.
 However, one of the most common causes of injury hospitalisation is injuries from falling off climbing equipment, swings, and trampolines.

 To minimise the risk of falls, ensure you choose age-appropriate play equipment.
-Ensure any kids under 5 don't play on equipment over 1.5 metres high, or play on a trampoline if you have access to one.
+Ensure any kids under five don't play on equipment over 1.5 metres high, or play on a trampoline if you have access to one.
 Alternatively, consider purchasing a mini one with a handrail.
 If you have a trampoline at home, routinely check for tears or bends in the frame, and ensure it complies with Australian standards.

 Kids love visiting the playground during the summer months.
 But if the day is particularly hot, you might want to check the temperature of the equipment.
 It can be dangerous and uncomfortable for kids to play on metal slides or handrails.
 If the equipment feels hot to touch, it can cause contact burns and probably isn’t safe for your little one to play on.